-Budget Highlights for the Fiscal Year Ending June 30, 2020
+Budget Highlights for the Fiscal Year Ending June 30, 2022

-Amounts available for appropriation in the general fund are approximately \$2.3 million, an increase of approximately \$163,000 from the actual 2019.
-The change is contributed to an increase in student enrollment.
+Amounts available for appropriation in the general fund are approximately \$2.4 million, a decrease of approximately \$218,000 from the actual 2021.
+The 2022 budget was based on unchanged student enrollment from 2021.
+Budgeted revenues do not include contributions and other revenue included in 2021 actual amounts.

-Budgeted expenditures are expected to increase to approximately \$2.3 million from the fiscal 2019 actual amount.
-If these estimates are realized, the School's general fund balance is expected to increase slightly at the conclusion of fiscal 2020.
+Budgeted expenditures are expected to be approximately \$2.4 million, consistent with fiscal 2021 actual amounts.
+If these estimates are realized, the School's general fund balance is expected to remain the same.